axeld5/gemma_haiku/README.md

 - RL with regular rewards
 - Combined SFT + RL approaches

+Models and dataset can be accessed at [axel-darmouni/haiku_dataset](https://huggingface.co/datasets/axel-darmouni/haiku_dataset) and [axel-darmouni/gemma-3-1b-haikuspec](https://huggingface.co/axel-darmouni/gemma-3-1b-haikuspec) in huggingface spaces.

 ## Models

 The project trains and evaluates the following models: